mchorse/blockbuster/README.md

 ## Features

-Blockbuster mod provides you with lots of features to make cool machinimas/roleplay series:
+Blockbuster mod provides you with lots of features to create outstanding machinimas/roleplay series:

 * **Actors and player recording** – the most important feature, as you won't be able to create a machinimas without it.
 With Blockbuster mod you can record yourself doing things and then playback it using an actor. *Recording code has some limitations on which actions it can record*.
 See [Blockbuster Wiki](https://github.com/mchorse/blockbuster/wiki) for more information about limitations.
 * **Director blocks** – special blocks which manage playback of multiple actors.
 With a director block, you can record an actor at a time, meanwhile reacting to previously recorded actors, making it possible to create complex scenes solo.